Holding History, Family Crest & Coats of Arms

 - Randolph Holding, American politician, Member of Minnesota State House of Representatives 31st District, 1872

-- Frank B. Holding, American Democrat politician, Alternate Delegate to Democratic National Convention from North Carolina, 1952
+- Frank B. Holding, American Democratic Party politician, Alternate Delegate to Democratic National Convention from North Carolina, 1952

-- Archibald M. Holding, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1924
+- Archibald M. Holding, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1924

 - Edward "Eddie" Holding (1930-2014), English footballer and manager